robohydra/robohydra/documentation/next/plugins/index.md

 Scenarios define interesting server behaviours that allow you to reproduce certain situations or bugs in your clients.
-They are a collection of heads that, together, define that scenario.
+They are a collection of heads that, together, define that behaviour.
 Each scenario is an object with the following properties:

 * `instructions` (optional): a *string* explaining what are the steps